In Loving Memory

 to John Forney and Doug Layton paint the picture of each play via the radio in our living room, to watching the 92 National

-Championship Game live in NOLA with my late Mother, and seeing the last 3 National Title wins live with my wife Michele, as
+Championship Game live in NOLA with my late Mother.
+Or the 2012 National Championship with our late son, Justin Hornsby.

-Each week during football season, I update this site (Blog-Scroll Down) and share my thoughts and my predictions about
+week during football season, I update this site (Blog-Scroll Down) and share my thoughts and my predictions about the upcoming

 To the left, you can click on the links for portions of my collection and the Tide Rides.